-Teaching about Mental Health
+Teaching about Mental Health & Wellbeing

 The skills, knowledge and the confidence to seek help to keep themselves and others physically and mentally healthy and safe are included as part of our developing PSHE curriculum.
 We will follow the PSHE Association Guidance to ensure that we teach mental health and emotional wellbeing in a safe and sensitive manner.